costavale/BlueCarbon/README.md

 ```

 ## Data format expected
+TODO: Add information about expected variables, how they should be measured, etc.

 To use the functions collected here, you need 2 main datasets:
 1. Sediment core properties